 Kinloch is the true head of Lake Wakatipu.
 Set between the Routeburn and Greenstone tracks, with the lake’s best fishing, kayaking and a lakeside lodge serving great food and reasonably priced accommodation.

 Equal to Paradise in beauty, Kinloch is an ideal setting to while away some time.
-Just 26 kilometres from Glenorchy by road, or just 1.7 kilometres across the lake by water taxi (5 minutes) a trip to Kinloch is a must.
+Just 26 kilometres from Glenorchy by road, or just 5 minutes across the lake by water taxi, a trip to Kinloch is a must.

-Look down from the sheltered bay towards Pigeon, Pig and Tree Islands or up the valleys of the Rees and Dart towards the Sugarloaf and Cosmos Peaks.
-It is no surprise that Kinloch is the favoured location for the Landscape photography workshops run by QCCP.
+Look down from the sheltered bay towards Pigeon, Pig and Tree Islands or up the valleys of the Rees and Dart rivers towards the Sugarloaf and Cosmos Peaks.
+It is no surprise that Kinloch is a favoured location for photography workshops.

-Pause a while in Kinloch for coffee or a meal at Lonely Planet author’s pick Kinloch Lodge or if you have the time stay a while choosing either reasonably priced accommodation at the lodge or at the DOC campsite for just $7 per night.
+Pause a while in Kinloch for coffee or a meal at Kinloch Lodge or, if you have the time, stay a while, choosing from the variety of accommodation offered at the lodge or the DOC campsite.

-Located mid-way between the Routeburn Track and Greenstone/Caples Tracks, Kinloch is a great location for walkers to start and end their journey.
-Kinloch Lodge offers free parking, free baggage storage, free boot dryer, free outdoor hot tub, reasonably priced Routeburn track transport and all the facilities weary trampers want after a fabulous hike on the Routeburn Track.
+Located mid-way between the Routeburn track and Greenstone/Caples tracks, Kinloch is a great location for walkers to start and end their journey.
+Kinloch Lodge offers free parking, free baggage storage, free boot dryer, free outdoor hot tub, track transport and all the facilities weary trampers want after a fabulous hike on the Routeburn track.

 Kinloch has a rich history and was originally built as a staging point en-route to Martins Bay on the West Coast.
-Plans continue to crop up for road and train tunnels, a gondola and a mono-rail, though most have been shelved in the current economic environment.
-Milford Sound is a mere 36 kilometres away yet nearly 400 kilometres drive by road.
+Plans cropped up for road and train tunnels, a gondola and a mono-rail, though all were shelved for various reasons.
+Milford Sound is a mere 36 kilometres away yet nearly 400 kilometres by road.